Prashant-17-11/CopyCat/README.md

 Inside of CopyCatContainer's render function, delete everything inside of the return statement.
 Instead, just return an instance of CopyCat.

+## Task 4

+Take a look at CopyCat.
+You'll see that the component needs access to the copying state as well as the toggleTape method that now only exists in CopyCatContainer.

+Inside of <b>containers/CopyCatContainer.js</b>, pass copying and toggleTape as props to CopyCat component.

+Now switch back to CopyCat in <b>components/CopyCat.js</b>.
+Make sure the render method is grabbing copying and toggleTape from the props.

+Then click Save.
+If everything was done correctly, the app should look the exact same in the browser as it did in step 1.
+Don't worry that it doesn't look pretty.
+We'll spruce it up once we add some style!

 ###

 # Getting Started with Create React App